 A Level German is essential preparation for degree courses which include this language; German can also be combined with a range of other subjects at university.

 over two years.
 Although this pathway is tailored for those interested in a career in health and social care, you will not be limited to careers in the sector and it will provide you with a range of opportunities if you change your mind.

-Students on the Health and Social Care Pathway will study Health and Social Care, Sociology and one other from Business, English Language, Information Technology, Religious Studies, Psychology.
+Students on the Health and Social Care Pathway will study Health and Social Care, Sociology and one other from Business, English Language, Information Technology, Politics or Criminology.
 Links to taster lessons for these subjects can be found below

 The aims of the course are to enable students to develop knowledge, skills and an understanding of the factors influencing the quality of sporting performance.

 This course will enable you to understand how the UK and US Governments work as they make day-to-day decisions about the running of the country.

 This course gives students the opportunity to learn technical designing and manufacturing skills and understand market influences on product design.